hacksmashes/Black-and-White-effect-using-python/README.md

 # Black-and-White-effect-using-python
-This is used to convert co;or image to grayscale image.
+This is used to convert color image to grayscale image.

 Modules used:
   - cv2